minimuutti/minimuutti.github.io/en/brain-games/_posts/2015-07-20-small-games.md

 ### Packing paper

-I put couple of kibbles on the bottom of a cardboard box and then I put some packing paper on top.
-I also put some kibbles in the gaps of the paper.
+I put couple of kibble on the bottom of a cardboard box and then I put some packing paper on top.
+I also put some kibble in the gaps of the paper.

 [![](https://dl.dropboxusercontent.com/sh/ea1wtnz7z734o12/AADV89HigZ6yffntMsPfBbOma/aktivointi/minitehtavia/DS00125-800px.jpg)](https://dl.dropboxusercontent.com/sh/ea1wtnz7z734o12/AADDv9b1SZnVPAca30aMOkXsa/aktivointi/minitehtavia/DS00125.jpg)